 One of the most significant barriers to a dental practice's efficiency is inventory costs, making purchasing and inventory management software an outstanding ally.
 Method purchasing software streamlines the procurement cycle so you can focus on building your practice while saving money.
 From keeping track of current inventory to automatically sending quote requests and orders to suppliers, we can help you reclaim your schedule and better control your spending.

-Even smaller private practices can benefit from Method’s cost-saving features, allowing for thousands of dollars in savings to your bottom line.
 Our modern interface is easy to use, allowing for increased productivity with little to no training required.
 We also believe increased efficiency and improved financial results should be accessible to everyone, which is why we offer pay-as-you-go subscriptions with transparent pricing.

 If you're ready to increase productivity and reduce cash lost on inventory, request a personalized demo or contact us today.
 If you have any questions, feel free to call us at 800-742-2100.
 Our client success team is ready to support you every step of the way.